05.20.24 | Leader Development, Congregational Development, Discipleship Formation

 Q: How many people in a church should be involved in determining whether or not to apply to the Catalyst Initiative?
 When the program starts, how many people will be participating in the learning process?

 A: We would recommend that the church council make the decision to apply.
-Should your congregation be selected to be a part of the 2021 cohort,
+Should your congregation be selected:

-• The pastor plus 4-6 leaders would be participating in the learning process.
+- The pastor plus 4 laity would be participating in the year long learning process.

 Q: who will be selecting congregations for the catalyst initiative?